Dr. Richard Weinblatt

 police family"

-We’ve all heard the names at one time or another: “rent-a-cop,”
+We’ve all heard the names at one time or another: “rent-a-cop,” “wannabe,”

-long been a sense of friction between reserve and full-time officers
+sense of friction between reserve and full-time officers

 in many departments.
 That animosity rises to the level of hate and is more